BiancaZimmer/masterthesis/README.md

 code_kermany > README.md

 ### code_mh_main
-Is the modified code provided by Marvin Herchenbach et al. in the paper "XXXX Near Miss Near Hit" It came with a README.md file which I took the liberty to update and expand according to my needs.
+Is the modified code provided by Marvin Herchenbach et al. in the paper "Explaining Image Classifications with Near Misses, Near Hits and Prototypes: Supporting Domain Experts in Understanding Decision boundaries".
+It came with a README.md file which I took the liberty to update and expand according to my needs.
 This is the main code I used for conducting my master thesis.
 The main changes are:
 1. Adding the ability to cope with a multi class data set (as opposed to the original binary classification)